pseusys/scaip/README.md

    It contains scripts for both local (i.e., debug) installation and global mods vault submission.
 2. **extractor** - is a game modification designed for feature extraction from replays simulation.
 Inspired greatly (and in fact extends from) by this [AI testing auto-run tool](https://github.com/HardlySoftly/FAF-AI-Autorun).
    It contains scripts for auto-installing for replay simulation as well as multiple simulation runs (for multiple replays) and data extraction.
 3. **game_parameters** - contains parameters of current match accessable by Lua wrappers of the original C++ game code.
 We aim to examine which of them may be useful for the developed bot.
-We encourage FAF community to add documentation in [this google table](https://docs.google.com/spreadsheets/d/13dAGsT1mB-sZESmZwnvWfiqJ_xQD99ebex_PN8uxI-k/edit?usp=sharing).
+We encourage FAF community to add documentation for the parameters in [this google table](https://docs.google.com/spreadsheets/d/13dAGsT1mB-sZESmZwnvWfiqJ_xQD99ebex_PN8uxI-k/edit?usp=sharing).

 ### Player